infoxiao/museum-chart-crimes/README.md

 1. Place your assets under `public/assets/blog/<slug>/` (the chart image is usually `cover.jpeg`).
 2. Create `_posts/<slug>.md` using the front matter template below.
 3. Write the body in Markdown.
 Include links for sources—MoCC underlines them automatically.
+Set `author.name` to the original publisher and add an `author.url` when you have it.
 4. Run `npm run build` to confirm the site still generates statically.

 ```yaml